Secondary Marketing Research Certificate

 Questions to Explore

-1. Using Quick Facts, find the demographic and business profiles for the United States, Texas, Bexar county, San Antonio, and your zip code.
+1. Using Quick Facts, find the demographic and business profiles for the United States, Texas, Bexar county, and San Antonio.

 Questions to Explore